salatiel6/pokemon-scouting/README.md

 - Pydantic for request/response schemas.
 - Global JSON error handlers and request/response logging middlewares.
 - Unit tests included and CI workflow running pytest on push/PR.
+- DB-first ingestion with in-memory caching and a background refresh job to reduce latency and keep data fresh.

 ## How To Run Locally